 Central Intelligence Agency

-Wojtek Ziemilski is a theater director and visual artist.
-He graduated from the theater directing course at the Gulbenkian Foundation in Lisbon, Portugal.
-After returning to Poland in 2008, his first projects earned him media attention as “the hot new name of Warsaw theater” (Gazeta Wyborcza), and “the rising star of Polish culture” (Duży Format).
-He teaches contemporary approaches to theater making with a particular focus on devising techniques, the new dance’s (so-called “non-danse”) input into theatricality, and its use on stage.
-Ziemilski is one of the first artists in Poland to investigate rule-based devising.
-He is the author of a popular contemporary art blog: http://new-art.blogspot.com.
+Ziemilski is a theater director and visual artist who graduated from the theater directing course at the Gulbenkian Foundation in Lisbon, Portugal.
+He teaches contemporary approaches to theater making with a particular focus on devising techniques and the use of new dance (or so-called “non-danse”) in theater.
+He is the author of the contemporary art blog new-art.blogspot.com.